-The route for the Forrestfield-Airport Link includes 8km of twin-bored tunnels, with safe entry and exit points via underground stations at Redcliffe and Airport Central.
-Trains will enter the underground rail line via tunnel portals at Bayswater and Forrestfield.
+The route for the Forrestfield-Airport Link includes 8km of twin-bored tunnels, with safe entry and exit points via underground stations at Redcliffe and Airport Central, as well as tunnel portals at Bayswater and Forrestfield.

 The portal buildings house communications, electrical and mechanical equipment and controls.
 They also contain air vents which will help ventilate the shafts and tunnels.

 All three emergency egress shafts are fully excavated, and the respective base slabs have been poured.